altibiz/ozds/docs/wiki/en/testing/push.md

 # Push

-According to our [architecture](../architecture.md), from the standpoint of the cloud server, there are multiple points from which errors can occur.
+According to the [architecture](../architecture.md), from the standpoint of the cloud server, there are multiple points from which errors can occur.
 Starting from the locations and going to the database, we can expect to see errors in these areas: